 - Mesh covering on doors and windows that stops insects

 These and other features can turn your shelter into a small home away from home.
 You can safely rest and sleep there, prepare and consume food, play games, read, listen to music, and so on.
+Make sure you know what the best way to heat a tent is.

 In the safety products and items category, we can find light, fire and a whistle.

 The warmth of the fire along with hot beverages can help prevent hypothermia.
-Starting a fire is also a good way to signal for help, in case you find yourself lost or injured, and unable to move on or continue alone.
+Starting a fire is also a good way to signal for help, in case you find yourself lost or injured, and unable to move on or continue along.
 Bring matches, lighter, flint or anything else that can be used to start a campfire.
 Make sure you put the fire out in the morning or after your break.
 Fire safety first!

 Also, if you get lost, it’s a good thing to have a whistle with you.
 It is better to use the whistle than scream your lungs out.
 This way you will be heard for longer distances.
 When using a whistle, use three short bursts.
 This will make your call sound different from the bird sounds and hoots of the forest around you.
 Keep making that triple whistle until help arrives.

 If you’re out when it’s already dark, bring with you a flashlight or headlamp.
 Not only will you see the road better, but you will also be able to read the map, if necessary.
+I have made a list of flashlight recommendations, you should really check it out.

 First Aid Kit

 This is an absolute must!
 A first aid kit is your loyal companion in times of need.
 On a long hike away from the civilization, you cannot know just what might happen to you.
 The kit can literally save your life until help arrives or you reach safe haven, and your injuries are treated.
+This is why a first aid kit always appears in any list of crucial survival gear.

 Pre-packaged first aid kits for hikers and travelers exist, make sure you have one in your backpack and it includes such items as: